 Yes!
-You may use dried cranberries instead of fresh if you wish.
+You may use dried cranberries instead of fresh ones if you wish.

-I use a lot of cranberries in this recipe as I mentioned, so if you use dried cranberries instead of fresh, you use a lesser amount of them as specified in my recipe.
+As I mentioned, I use a lot of cranberries in this recipe, so if you use dried cranberries instead of fresh, you will use less of them, as specified in my recipe.

 Can I Use Frozen Cranberries?

 Yes, you may use frozen cranberries.
-Use the same amount of frozen cranberries as you would fresh ones.
+Use the same amount of frozen cranberries as you would fresh.

 How Do You Prepare Fresh Cranberries for Baking?

-To prepare fresh or frozen cranberries for baking and to prevent them from sinking to the bottom of your muffins as they bake, simply toss the cranberries in a bit of all purpose flour to coat them.
-You do not do this with dried cranberries.
+To prepare fresh or frozen cranberries for baking and prevent them from sinking to the bottom of your muffins as they bake, simply toss them in a bit of all-purpose flour to coat them.
 Then, when instructed in the recipe, gently fold them into the muffin batter.
 The muffins will then have cranberries throughout.
+You do not do this with dried cranberries.

 I’ll warn you, these are hard to resist!
-So, while the recipe is sized perfectly for 12 muffins, you may want to make a few extras they’ll disappear so quickly.
+So, while the recipe is sized perfectly for 12 muffins, you may want to make a few extras as they’ll disappear quickly.

-To serve, simply remove them from the freezer and allow to thaw completely.
-I like to serve these warm (but you can serve at room temperature as well), so I will reheat them a bit before serving.
+To serve: When ready to serve, remove them from the freezer and let them thaw completely.
+I like to serve these warm (but you can also serve them at room temperature), so I will reheat them before serving.